Don't give up hope.

-When you read my memoir Birthed this fall (and you can start to pre-order it now!), I believe you’ll gleam from the pages that no matter how many times Kevin and I got beat down in our fertility/ adoption journey, we never gave up hope to be parents.
+If you've read my book, Birthed, I believe you gleamed from the pages that no matter how many times Kevin and I got beat down in our fertility/ adoption journey, we never gave up hope to be parents.
 Never.

 There were times when for our mental health it would have been easier if we let the dream die.